AlexKressner/scip_ray/README.md

 What if you could easily spin up an arbitrary large cluster of high-performance virtual machines in the cloud and do massive optimization exeperiments in parallel?
 Something like a **solver factory**...!

-If this got you interest, have a look at this repo and see how to scale the non-commercial solver [SCIP](https://www.scipopt.org/index.php#about) with [Ray](https://www.ray.io) on Azure.
+If this got you interest, have a look at this repo and see how to scale the non-commercial solver [SCIP](https://www.scipopt.org/index.php#about) with [Ray](https://www.ray.io) on Azure (you can also deploy to other [cloud providers](https://docs.ray.io/en/latest/cluster/quickstart.html)).
 For demonstration purposes, let's use the good old [capacitated lot sizing problem](https://www.sciencedirect.com/science/article/pii/S0305048303000598) and a small problem instance which SCIP can solve in approximately 27 seconds (optimization runs in one process with one CPU).
 Given a problem set of 100 of those small instances and **sequential execution**, you will have to wait for **2700 seconds** until all experiments are done.
 Spinning up a ray cluster with three virtual maschines (3 node with 8 CPU each) on Azure, **parallel execution** will give you a boost in experimentation speed of **factor 20** utilizing all 24 cores at the same time (**130 seconds** to solve all problem instances).

 ## Files
 - ``script.py``: SCIP implementation of CLSP and ray code
-- ``config.yaml``: Config file to deploy ray cluster
+- ``config.yaml``: Config file to deploy ray cluster including set up commands for ``pyscipopt``
-- ``data/``: Folder containing problem data which is synced to nodes of ray cluster
+- ``data/``: Folder containing problem data which is synced to nodes in ray cluster
 - ``requirements.txt``: Python dependencies

 ## Getting started